1904cs-papakagu/BountyHuntAR/README.md

 - when a player enters the vicinity, the target "appears"
 - you want to shoot the target with your phone by aiming the camera and pressing a button
 - first player to shoot target gets "cash"
+- companion website with leaderboard data and other stats displayed with d3

 # Wish List
 - website with leaderboard data